 Since 2005, there has been a vaccine to address four types of meningococcal meningitis, A, C, W, and Y. “The numbers of those types of meningococcal meningitis had been going down since before the vaccine came out,” says Patel, “but the numbers have continued to go down because of the recommendations that all teens receive the vaccine.”

 In fact, since so many schools require the MenACWY vaccination, the number of cases of those types of meningococcal meningitis is lower overall for college students than for noncollege students.

 The bacteria that causes MenB spreads through contact with secretions like saliva, such as kissing or drinking from someone else’s cup.
 Because college students live in close contact, outbreaks are more likely to occur on campuses.

+That is why meningitis is more common in college students.
 While only a small percentage of people who acquire the bacteria contract the disease, the increased likelihood for college students to develop MenB is alarming.